srMarquinho/CV/README.md

 - Pivotal role in designing and creating UI/UX for the main application for *Formula 1* and *MotoGP*.
 A merge of video streaming and data.

-- Leveraged the team, providing mentoring through project’s execution.
+- Leveraged the team, providing mentoring through project execution.

 - Moleculer.js source code contributor.